melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Getting-Started.md

-### Setting Up Docker
+## Setting Up Docker

 The Docker image needs to be loaded so Docker can find it.
-To do this, run the follwing command in the directory where you inflated the
+To do this, run the follwing command in the directory containing the contents of the archive:
-archive:
 ```
 docker load -i melt-umn-implicit-monads.docker
 ```